Design Pattern: Adapter

 gamingDevice.startCharging(oldAdapter);

-// Adapter: Negotiation failed, no compatible voltage found.
+// Adapter: negotiation failed, no compatible voltage mode found.

-// Gaming Device: ❌ Adapter doesn't support any of my charging voltages.
+// Gaming Device: ❌ Adapter does not support my charging voltage.

 }